diogo0001/diogo0001/README.md

 ## About Me
 I have a degree in Electronic Engineering with a focus on firmware/embedded systems and digital signal processing.
-Currently, I work as a Fullstack Developer and am continuously expanding my expertise in this field.
+For the past 5 years, I work as a Fullstack Developer and am continuously expanding my expertise in this field.
-I also have experience developing Android and Desktop applications.
+I also have some experience developing Android and Desktop applications.

 Additionally, I have a strong interest in audio processing—my final engineering project was a real-time embedded audio processor.